Lymari Alberts.jpg

 Inquiry-based Theatre Education & UDL (Universal Design for Learning)

-While the requirement was to link one unit to a Unit of Inquiry (UOI), I’ve gone further—connecting every single unit through inquiry-based learning.
-I’ve shared this framework with my performing arts colleagues, whom have adopted it in their own classes.
+While the PYP Arts requirement was to link one unit to a Unit of Inquiry (UOI), I’ve gone further—connecting every unit through inquiry-based learning.
+I’ve shared this framework with my performing arts colleagues, who have adopted it in their own classes.
 This has created a ripple effect of innovation across our drama department, strengthening our shared pedagogical approach.
-I am currently exploring Universal Design for Learning (UDL), and in just a few months it has completely transformed my pedagogy—opening up new ways to reach every learner, with so much more still to discover and apply.